ilisaercine/plsql-windows-function-29864-NIYONGABO-ILISA-Ercine/README.md

 INSY 8311 – Individual Assignment I: SQL JOINs & Window Functions
 Student:NIYONGABO Ilisa Ercine
 Student ID:29864
-Group:
+Group: D

-Repository for the Database Development with PL/SQL course assignment demonstrating SQL JOINs and Window Functions.
+The Database Development with PL/SQL course assignment repository contains an SQL JOINs and Window Functions demonstration which students need to complete for their assignment work.

 Business Problem

 Business Context
-AfriMart is a growing FMCG retail chain operating in Rwanda with stores in multiple regions (Kigali, Southern, Northern, Western, Eastern).
-The sales & marketing team needs deeper analytical insights to support inventory decisions, targeted promotions, customer retention programs, and revenue forecasting.
+AfriMart operates as an expanding FMCG retail chain in Rwanda with outlets located across five different regions within the country which include Kigali and Southern and Northern and Western and Eastern regions.
+The sales and marketing team requires advanced analytic capabilities which will enable them to make inventory decisions and create targeted promotions and customer retention programs and predict future sales revenue.

 Data Challenge
-Management can see total sales, but struggles to answer:
+The management team can access total sales data yet they encounter difficulties when trying to determine the following:
-- Which products perform best in each region?
+- Which products achieve their highest sales levels in each geographic area?
-- Which customers are inactive or low-value?
+- Which customers maintain a status of inactivity or possess minimal worth?
-- How are sales trends changing month-to-month?
+- What are the monthly variations in sales patterns?
-- Which products have no recent sales?
+- Which products currently show no sales activity?
-- How can we segment customers for loyalty programs?
+- What procedures should we implement to classify customers into different loyalty program categories?

 Expected Outcome
-Produce clear, actionable reports that help:
+The project will generate distinct reports which present actionable information that enables organizations to:
-- Prioritize regional promotions
+- Determine which areas need promotional activities
-- Reactivate dormant customers
+- Bring back customers who have stopped using our services
-- Identify slow-moving stock
+- Find products that sell at a slow rate
-- Forecast short-term sales trends
+- Predict upcoming sales patterns for the next several months

 Success Criteria (Window Function Goals)